keita-sama/spud.js/README.md

 ## How to use?
 To get started, make sure you have the necessary boilerplate for your discord bot.
 <br>
-Then in either a `InteractionCreate` or `MessageCreate` event, pass the respective object into the `PaginationBuilder` constructor.
+Then, within either an `InteractionCreate` or `MessageCreate` event, pass the corresponding object into the `PaginationBuilder` constructor.

 ```js
 const { PaginationBuilder } = require('spud.js');